Women Pastors? Elders? Apostles? Prophets?

 by Pastor Jim Feeney, Ph.D.

-Summary: The ordination of women as pastors, bible teachers, elders, and other ministry offices has become commonplace in many denominational and independent churches.
-Dr. Jim Feeney offers biblical analysis of many of the currently popular arguments for women's ordination.
+- Summary: The ordination of women as pastors, Bible teachers, elders, and other ministry offices has become commonplace in many denominational and independent churches.
+Pastor-teacher Jim Feeney offers biblical analysis of many of the currently popular arguments for women's ordination.

 In large segments of the Christian Church today, there has developed the practice of ordaining women as ministers and placing them in positions to lead, teach, and preach to assembled congregations of both men and women.
 The ordination of women pastors has become increasingly commonplace.
 And the ordination of women as prophets and even as apostles, although not yet common, is far from being rare.
 In contexts ranging from local churches to large Christian conventions, ordained women ministers routinely teach and preach to mixed congregations of men and women.